ttltrk/TTT/PY/WEB/DJANGO/THIRD_APP/THIRD_APP.md

 # Create your views here.
 ```

-4. Link this view to the urls.py file
+4. Link this view to the urls.py file (update urls.py in third_project like this)

 ```
 from django.contrib import admin